-Northern fur seal, Ziggy Star suffers from a neurologic condition which affects her vision and coordination.
-She is otherwise healthy, but can't survive in the wild, and will need human care for the rest of her life.
+Northern fur seal Ziggy Star suffers from a neurologic condition that affects her coordination and ability to process images.
+She is otherwise healthy, but can't survive in the wild and will need human care for the rest of her life.

 Mar 3, 2014

 In the next few weeks, our beloved fur seal patient, Ziggy Star, will travel to her new home at Mystic Aquarium in Connecticut.
 But just how do you transport a seal over 3,000 miles?

 Our Stranding Manager, Shelbi Stoudt, explains the process.
 "Non-releasable rehabilitated marine mammals are typically transported cross-country to their new homes by FedEx cargo planes.
 The animal is put in a specially made crate and driven to the airport, usually in the middle of the night as it is quieter and cooler for the animal.
 Once at the airport, the crate is loaded and secured closest to the front.
 Two trained human handlers sit in the jump seats behind the flight crew cabin in order to have access to the animal if needed.
 The human handlers travel and stay with the animal at all times."

 As the final preparations get underway, The Marine Mammal Center and Mystic Aquarium have teamed up to pay for Ziggy's special transportation needs.

 Ziggy Star has become an unforgettable patient at the Center.
 During her time here, she's befriended numerous pen-mates, and become a favorite of visitors, volunteers and staff alike.
 I think you'll agree, she has stolen all of our hearts - you even voted her Patient of the Year!
 She will be missed here in California, but we know that she will have a full life at her new home in Connecticut.

 Feb 4, 2014

 You voted Ziggy Star your Patient of the Year 2013!